 A hiccup or hiccough is a contraction of the diaphragm that keeps repeating itself, usually several times per minute.
 The name comes from the “hic” sound created by the abrupt rush of air into the lungs which causes the epiglottis to close.
 When hiccups become continuous, a person may need a bit of help getting rid of them.
-In this article we will show you many various ways how to stop it.
+In this article, we will show you many various ways How to get rid of hiccups.

 Reset your diaphragm’s rhythm by drinking 10 quick gulps from a glass of water.
 When you gulp quickly and repeatedly, you modify your breaths and distract the vagus nerve from sending its hiccup signals, calming the spasms.